SuchithSu/Tournament_Scheduler/README.md

 ---

-The Final Report.ipynb file contains the details of the project and results from the simulated data
+The [Final Report](Final Report.ipynb) jupyter file contains the details of the project and results from the simulated data, the same information is available in [PDF](Final Report.pdf) format